You've finally settled into your new home.

 The recommended insulation for most attics is about R-38 or 10 to 14 inches deep, depending on the type of insulation you choose.
 BTW, is your hatch insulated, too?
-Use 4-inch-thick foam board glued to the top.
+Use four-inch-thick foam board glued to the top.

 #5 Carelessly Drilling into Walls